 Locksley taps Columbia Uni tech to fast-track US rare earths

-- ▪Locksley Resources is collaborating with Columbia University to develop simplified and cleaner processing routes for rare earth elements from its Mojave project in California.
+- ▪Locksley Resources is working with Columbia University to advance rare earths processing options for its Mojave project.

 Opening excerpt (first ~120 words) tap to expand